 The main types of bullying described are abuses of power, and non-verbal/verbal bullying - for women and men.

-Types of bullying experienced
+1M researcher and 1M academic reported that they had experienced physical bullying, while 4F PMS members reported experiences of physical bullying in the last 3 years.